 Most people react positively to appealing visuals, so take the time to capture the best possible photos of your business.
 Of course, when asking for someone to do a review you can ask them to include a photo in their review!

 While getting the basics right is simple enough, fine-tuning will set you apart from the competition.
-Pay attention to your analytics, keep your information up to date, maintain positive customer reviews, and always present your photos with professionalism.
+With Blue Water Marketing, you can pay attention to your analytics, keep your information up to date, maintain positive customer reviews, and always present your photos with professionalism.

 Need help setting up your Google Maps marketing?
-Contact the digital marketers at Blue Water Marketing to set up a consultation to see how they can help you stand out from the competition.
+Contact us to set up a consultation to see how they can help you stand out from the competition.